truthcoin/www.truthcoin.info/_posts/2016-03-16-private-blockchains.md

 In other words, those engineers [I just mentioned as "not understanding the deal they were turning down"](http://www.truthcoin.info/blog/one-chain/#conclusion), well, they probably either *do* understand the deal, or they just never cared enough about "honesty" in the first place.

 They've been given no reason to open their mouths!
-Explain that your boss' ideas are bad!?
+Just think: explain that your boss' ideas are bad!?
 Explain that the project is pointless, and [that you aren't really necessary](http://www.30rockquotes.net/seasons/Season_5/30rockquotes_the_fabian_strategy.cfm?highlight=189#line185)?!
 Dear me, that isn't done!
 Not by any Truly Intelligent Employee.

 And, with something complex like Blockchains, only the TIEs will probably know the game they're playing.
 If they speak up, their days of getting paid to surf the Bitcoin-internet will be over. ( Sorry, guys! )

 #### Plausible Deniability

 The elevation of the "lie" to Team Sport, is where the magic really gets going.
-Together, a lie can be sustained for longer and at greater scales.
+With friends, a lie can be sustained for longer and at greater scales.

 When "the blockchain project" falls apart, executives can say (with some justification) that "they were misinformed", that they [acted on the best available information](https://en.wikipedia.org/wiki/Herd_behavior), or that ["no one saw it coming"](http://www.uclm.es/actividades/2009/workshopESHET-UCLM/Bezemer_-_No_one_show_this_comming.pdf).